davidaramant/blog-content/content/post/the-buddhabrot-part-5.md

 ## Guided Tour

-Lets examine some features to back up some of the claims I've made throughout the series.
+Let's examine some features to back up some of the claims I've made throughout the series.

 ### The effects of high iteration limits